My Story

 A structured approach to self-change grounded in behavioral science, influenced by consulting methodology, and built through lived application.

-PTSD in remission.
+my PTSD is in remission.

-BPD in remission.
+my BPD is in remission.

-Sober.
+I am Sober.

-Stable.
+I am Stable.

 I have been med-free and symptom-free for nearly a decade.